 The risk of fish stranding during Project operations will depend on the daily range of flows and the rates of flow change.
-Expected water level changes upstream3 and downstream4 of the Project are described in the EIS.
+Expected water level changes upstream and downstream of the Project are described in the EIS.
 Overall, the daily range of Reservoir water levels is predicted to be 0.6 m or less 60% of the time, and 1.0 m or less 75% of the time.
-These ranges are similar to observed conditions in the Peace River at Hudson's Hope, immediately downstream of PCD5.
-Fish stranding risk in Reservoir during operations is expected to be low.
+These ranges are similar to observed conditions in the Peace River at Hudson's Hope, immediately downstream of PCD.
+Fish stranding risk in the reservoir during operations is expected to be low.

-In the Peace River downstream of the Project, the daily range of water levels will be greatest immediately downstream of the dam, with daily water level changes increasing from $0.5 \, \text{m}$ to $1.0 \, \text{m}$.
+In the Peace River downstream of the Project, the daily range of water levels will be greatest immediately downstream of the dam, with daily water level changes increasing from 0.5 m to 1.0 m.
 This change will decrease with distance downstream from the dam.
-At the Project tailrace, daily water level changes are expected in increase from $0.4 \, \text{m}$ to $0.8 \, \text{m}^6$.
-The risk of stranding will be most prominent in the section of the Peace River between the Project and the Pine River confluence (i.e., Reach 1); however, overall stranding risk will extend downstream as far as the Town of Peace River Alberta7.
+At the Project tailrace, daily water level changes are expected in increase from 0.4 m to 0.8 m.
+The risk of stranding will be most prominent in the section of the Peace River between the Project and the Pine River confluence (i.e., Reach 1); however, overall stranding risk will extend downstream as far as the Town of Peace River Alberta.

-In summary, during construction, fish stranding risk upstream of the construction area is expected to increase relative to baseline conditions in Construction Years 5 to 9 due to headpond water level fluctuations; however, downstream of the construction area there is no predicted change in water level fluctuations or stranding risk.
+In summary, during construction, fish stranding risk upstream of the construction area is expected to increase relative to baseline conditions in Construction Years 5 to 9 due to water level fluctuations in the Site C Construction Headpond; however, downstream of the construction area there is no predicted change in water level fluctuations or stranding risk.
 During operation, there is predicted to be no change in stranding risk in the Reservoir compared to baseline conditions; however, stranding risk will increase immediately downstream of the dam.
 This risk will decline with distance downstream of the dam.

-The primary fisheries management question (management question) to be addressed by the Site C Fish Stranding Monitoring Program (this Program) is as follows:
+The primary fisheries management questions to be addressed by the program is as follows:

-- 1. What is the magnitude of fish stranding in the Diversion Headpond relative to baseline conditions? - 2.
-Which species and life stages of fish are most affected by stranding in the Diversion Headpond relative to baseline conditions? - 3.
+- 1. What is the magnitude of fish stranding in the Site C Construction Headpond relative to baseline conditions? - 2.
+Which species and life stages of fish are most affected by stranding in the Site C Construction Headpond relative to baseline conditions? - 3.
 During Project operation, what is the magnitude of fish stranding by species and life stage in the Peace River downstream of the Project relative to baseline conditions? - 4.
 Do mitigation strategies (i.e., fish salvage and habitat enhancement) reduce fish stranding rates relative to baseline conditions?

-This Program focuses on monitoring that addresses the following hypotheses:
+This program focuses on monitoring that addresses the following hypotheses:

-- H1: During Project construction, fish stranding in the Diversion Headpond increases relative to baseline conditions. - H2: During Project operation, fish stranding in the Peace River between the Project and the Pine River confluence increases relative to baseline conditions. - H3: During Project operation, fish stranding in the Peace River between the Pine River confluence and the Many Islands area in Alberta is similar to baseline conditions.
+- H1: During Project construction, fish stranding in the Site C Construction Headpond increases relative to baseline conditions. - H2: During Project operation, fish stranding in the Peace River between the Project and the Pine River confluence increases relative to baseline conditions. - H3: During Project operation, fish stranding in the Peace River between the Pine River confluence and the Many Islands area in Alberta is similar to baseline conditions.

-5 EIS, Volume 2, Appendix D1
+&lt;sup>5 EIS, Volume 2, Appendix D1

-6 EIS, Volume 2, Appendix D2
+&lt;sup>6 EIS, Volume 2, Appendix D2

-7 EIS, Volume 2, Section 11.4.5.2.5
+&lt;sup>7 EIS, Volume 2, Section 11.4.5.2.5